farukerdem34/hotfix-kvadra-touchpad-nixos/README.md

   * https://bbs.archlinux.org/viewtopic.php?id=302348

-## The solution
+## The Solution

 This simple module registers itself as a handler for all IRQs used by the I2C controllers installed in the system.

-The added interrupt handler does nothing but always returns IRQ_HANDLED, effectively preventing the kernel from disabling these interrupts.
+The added interrupt handler does nothing but always returns `IRQ_HANDLED`, effectively preventing the kernel from disabling these interrupts.

 Please note that this approach may yield one of two results: